jarusll/tokri/README.md

 - Offer drag with multiple formats
 - Free up gui thread from sending Image
 - Add items from clipboard
-- Tray icon and hide window from alt tab
 - Accept clipboard contents
 - Find(is this even needed)?